umasse/khcoaching/content/success_stories.md

 I am now almost completely out of my depression after about 9 months.
 It’s worked way faster than therapy.
 I have tools for when I struggle, and I use them daily.
 My structure and willpower, which used to be very difficult to keep constant, have become easy.
 Coaching has helped me a lot with my restlessness and my ability to focus.

 If you feel lost or stuck in any area of your life, here is someone that will 100% find the way to help you out.
-6/5 stars
+6/5 stars!

 <div class="meta">
 <img src="/images/karin/stories/marta_masse_bw.jpg" alt/>

 <div class="author">
 <p>Marta Masse</p>
-<p> Business Development Manager, Entrepreneur and Sales Consultant</p>
+<p>Business Development Manager, Entrepreneur and Sales Consultant</p>
 </div>
 </div>